adamfaulkner/adamfaulkner.github.io/benchmarking.md

 ## Benchmarking Subtleties

-This was my approach to benchmarking: For each encoding library,
+To benchmark, I did the following for each encoding library:

 1. Fetch an encoded message from the server.
 Include a header from the server describing how much time was needed to process the message on the server side.
 2. Deserialize the encoded message
 3. Construct a "Plain Old JavaScript Object" from it.
+This is an obect that resembles a type that I would actually use for programming and internal APIs within a process.
 4. Validate that the plain old JavaScript object actually matches the expected type.

-From this, I compute two stats:
+From this, I computed two stats:

-1. The "end to end unverified message deserialize time" is the time needed for steps 1, 2, and 3, minus the time spent on the server.
+1. "End to End client side time to unverified message".
+This is the elapsed time for steps 1-3, minus any time spent on the server.
-2. The "end to end verified message deserialize time" is the time needed for all 4 steps above, minus the time spent on the server.
+2. "End to End client side time to verified message".
+This is the time needed for all 4 steps above, minus the time spent on the server.

 ### Data Set

 I used the [NYC Citibike Dataset](https://citibikenyc.com/system-data) for this experiment, as it gave me a usable, real world data set with enough data points to be interesting.

+To make things interesting, I picked a set of trips that resulted in about 340MB of serialized JSON.

 ### Strings vs Binary Encodings